B-UMMI/chewBBACA/README.md

 Additional changes:

-- Added option to determine the set of loci that constitute the accessory genome to the ExtractCgMLST module.
+- Added the `--compute-accessory` option to the ExtractCgMLST module to determine the set of loci that constitute the accessory genome and output the list of accessory loci for all specified loci presence thresholds.
+- Added the `--rarefaction-analysis` option to the ExtractCgMLST module to perform rarefaction analysis to evaluate the stability of the core genome and the openness of the pangenome.

 Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.